 - Figure 13.
-This chart illustrates ESH total quarterly referrals for inpatient restorations. - Outcomes: During the reporting period, ESH hospital saw a decrease in referrals from the previous quarter.
-Over the period between Q2 2015 and Q3 2017, the average quarterly referral total was 42.7.
-Q4 2017 is right at that average. - Drivers: Though there was a quarterly decrease in evaluation referrals (see Figures 7 & 10), those decreases were insignificant.
-However, unlike WSH, ESH restoration referrals dropped in a disproportionate manner.
-(27.0% of total evaluation referrals leading to restoration referrals in Q3, compared to 21.9% in Q4).
-It is unclear what caused this disproportionate drop in restoration referrals as compared to the corresponding drop in evaluation referrals.
+This chart illustrates ESH total quarterly referrals for inpatient restorations. - Outcomes: During the reporting period, ESH hospital saw a significant increase in referrals from the previous quarter.
+Over the period between Q2 2015 and Q4 2017, the average quarterly referral total was 42.4.
+Q1 2018 is well above that average, and is one of the highest numbers yet recoded. - Drivers: The quarterly increase in evaluation referrals (see Figures 7 & 10) appears to be the driver resulting in an increase number of restoration referrals.
+Of the 204 total evaluation referrals in Q4 2017, 43 lead to restoration referrals (21.1%).
+Q1 2018 saw 237 total evaluation referrals, leading to 54 restoration referrals (22.8%); a proportional result.